packedapp/packedtmp/README.md

   mvn install
 ```

 Note that Packed requires Java 11 to compile and run.
-In the future it is expected that minimum Java version will be 9.